 - More severe damage may need to be assessed by a loss adjuster before you get repairs done.
 Be safe and don't attempt to check structural damage yourself - your insurer will arrange for a professional to do it.

 - Accommodation: if your home has been badly damaged in a storm, you may need to find temporary accommodation.
 Many home insurance policies include alternative accommodation.
 The amount of cover will depend on why your home is uninhabitable.

 - Damage to contents is usually repaired more quickly than structural damage to the building.
-More cover is often provided if damage to the buildings means you and your family need other accommodation.

 If you have to pay rent for alternative accommodation, our Specialist Home Insurance covers up to 20% of the total amount your contents are insured for.
 We’ll cover the total cost for up to three years if damage to the building has made your home uninhabitable.